Anti-Racism Data Act

 • Only providing access to authorized individuals

-• Ensuring additional protection of privacy in research outputs
+• Ensuring additional protection of privacy in results and reports so that individual people cannot be identified

 Meet the Anti-Racism Data Committee

-On September 23, 2022, the Province announced the 11 members, including the chair, of the Anti-Racism Data Committee.
+On September 23, 2022, we announced the 11 members, including the chair, of the Anti-Racism Data Committee.